-OEy = Total aeroplane operator's CO2 emissions covered by 3.1 in the given year y; and OEB,y = Average total annual aeroplane operator's CO2 emissions during 2019 and 2020 covered by 3.1 in the given year y.
+OEy = Total aeroplane operator's CO2 emissions covered by 5.1 in the given year y; and OEB,y = 85% of total annual aeroplane operator's CO2 emissions in 2019 covered by 5.1 in the given year y.

-5.2.5 The Authority shall, upon calculating the offsetting requirements in a given year (ORy) of each of the aeroplane operators attributed to it, inform the aeroplane operator of its offsetting requirements according to the timeline as defined in Annex 16, Part IV, Appendix 1.
+- 5.2.5 When an aeroplane operator does not have CO_2 emissions covered by 5.1 in 2019, and does not qualify as a new entrant as defined in 5.1.2, the State shall use a value of 10 000 tonnes of CO_2 as the OEB,y. - 5.2.6 The Authority shall, upon calculating the offsetting requirements in a given year (ORy) of each of the aeroplane operators attributed to it, inform the aeroplane operator of its offsetting requirements according to the timeline as defined in Appendix 1.